-Constitution of Maine To Restrict the Voting Privileges of Persons Incarcerated for Murder or Class A Crimes.
+Constitution of Maine To Restrict the Voting Privileges of

+Persons Incarcerated for Murder or Class A Crimes.
 Ref.

-LD 860, LWVME tesitmony: An Act To Require That the Governor, Senators and the Ranked-choice Voting Method.
+LD 860, LWVME testimony: An Act To Require That the Governor, Senators and Members of the House of Representatives Be Elected by the Ranked-choice Voting Method.
 Ref.
-PAGE 19.
+PAGE 22.